sel4devkit/sel4devkit-manual/src/src/introduction/structure.md

 Developer Kit as a means to help facilitate and encourage wider adoption.

-- __Resources__: Provides an overview of the fundamental aspects of both the seL4 Microkernel and the Avent MaaXBoard (our chosen SBC (Single Board Computer)), highlighting relevant supporting material from other sources.
+- __Resources__: Provides an overview of the fundamental aspects of both the seL4 Microkernel and our chosen SBC (Single Board Computer), the the Avent MaaXBoard, highlighting relevant supporting material from other sources.
 The technical scope of the seL4 Developer Kit is summerised though a list of its associated repositories.
 Finally, a consolidated glossary of key terms is presented for easy reference.